bci-innovation-labs/react-tutorials-bartmika/Lesson_07.md

 1. Assignment.
 Add close buttons per row (as you learned in this lesson) to the last lessons assignment.

 2. Prepare for next tutorial.
-   * "The Road to React" pages 46 to x
+   * "The Road to React" pages 46 to 58